Profile

 Biography

-Christopher Featherstone’s research fits at the intersection between International Relations, US and UK Foreign Policy, Foreign Policy decision-making, and policy-making.
+Christopher Featherstone’s research fits at the intersection between International Relations, US and UK Foreign Policy, and Foreign Policy decision-making.
 He has published on Foreign Policy Analysis, and US Presidential foreign policy decision-making.
 His current research builds on this, focusing on UK foreign policy decision-making structures, the Trump administration’s foreign policy legacy, and US Cyber foreign policy.
+He has made appearances on France24 and LBC, and he is a regular contributor to The Conversation.

-Before joining the Department of Politics and International Relations, Chris was a Senior Teaching Fellow in the Department of Politics and International Studies at SOAS.
-Chris has also taught at the LSE in the Department of Government, Department of International Relations, and the European Institute.
+Before joining York, Chris was a Senior Teaching Fellow in the Department of Politics and International Studies at SOAS.
+Chris has also taught at the LSE in the Departments of Government, International Relations, and the European Institute.
+At York, Chris has taught on US foreign policy, International Security, and Terrorism and Counter-Terrorism.
+He also won the University of York 2024 “Teacher of the Year Award” from York University Students Union (YUSU).

 Chris holds a PhD from the Department of Political Science and International Studies at the University of Birmingham.
-His thesis used Foreign Policy Analysis models to explain the US and UK decision-making processes that led to the invasion of Iraq in 2003, and Chris is currently developing a book proposal based on his doctoral research.
+His thesis used Foreign Policy Analysis models to explain the US and UK decision-making processes that led to the invasion of Iraq in 2003.
+This research will be published as a book titled, “The Road to War in Iraq: Comparative Foreign Policy Analysis” soon.

 Research